This parish is about ten miles

 1803 born in Warbstow.
 In the 1841 (with her mother), 1851, 1861 and

-1871 census she is a dressmaker in Warbstow.
+1871 census she was a dressmaker in Warbstow.

 - daughter Agnes 1805 born

 in Warbstow.
-In 1829 she marries Roger Luxon in the village.
+In 1829 she married Roger Luxon in the village.
 They are living in Tucking Mill, close to Warbstow in 1851 with their children - Roger is a farm labourer.
 Widowed

 her two young children.
-[Daughter Agnes has provided a small problem as she was born in Warbstow as Agnes Uglow Luxon.
+[Daughter Agnes was born in Warbstow as Agnes Uglow Luxon.
 In 1851 she is with her parents.
-In 1861 she is at Trengune where she is a general servant to Philip and Grace Ebbott who farm 150 acres - but is down as Agnes Uglow.
 Agnes marries William Wills, has two children, Elizabeth and William.
 In 1871 she is with her widowed mother - next door is 24 year old Arthur Pethick, a miller and in 1881, we find Agnes at Warbstow Lane Grocers Shop married to Arthur.
 The family also includes Emily U. Pethick - probably in recognition of Agnes middle name and her mother's maiden name.
 In 1891, Arthur (now Petherick) is an unemployed miller at Out Ground Mills, Camelford]

 Nicholas and Grace Uglow